Background

 14. I just believe in one fewer deity than you do.

 Further still, as I’ve pointed out several times, there are very good arguments for the existence of God.
-Again, the basic formula is (1) things exist; (2) some things exist because other things made them exist; (3) but if all things depended on other things to exist, nothing could exist; (C) so there must be one thing which exists self-sufficiently and self-evidently.
-That’s a pretty reasonable inference.
+Again, the basic formula is (1) identify an infinite regress problem; (2) propose a terminus; (C) prove the terminus must be God.
 There are no such arguments for lesser gods.
-Perhaps gods exist, perhaps not, but that has no bearing on the logical deduction that one supreme being exists.
-The enterprise of religion is not a desperate clawing at an ever-decreasing number of deities, where every time Zeus or Horus gets thrown out, the whole thing becomes less likely.
-I mean, if God is real, He can conceive of and infinitely more fake gods than we can.
+Perhaps gods exist, perhaps not, but that has no bearing on the logical deduction that one supreme being must exist.
+The enterprise of religion is not desperately clawing at an ever-decreasing number of deities, where every time Zeus or Horus gets thrown out, the whole thing becomes less likely.
+I mean, if God is real, He can conceive of infinitely more fake gods than we can.
 Should God then become an atheist?

 15. Who created God?

 Ironically, it is the atheist who has to wave this problem away arbitrarily.
 Bertrand Russell’s own “illegal chess move” was to say the universe is just a “brute fact” with no explanation.
-He can’t say the universe is self-evident the way a theist can say God is, because the universe is not immutable, immaterial, nor eternal.
-There is, of course, no evidence nor logical deduction to support the brute fact claim, and it runs directly contrary to the idea that things have explanations, a claim with practically infinite evidence.
+He can’t say the universe is self-sufficient or self-evident the way a theist can say God is, because the universe is not immutable, immaterial, and eternal.
+There is, of course, no evidence nor logical deduction to support the brute fact claim, and it runs directly contrary to the idea that things uniformly have explanations, a claim with practically infinite evidence, a claim which the entire enterprise of science relies upon in the first place.

-In short, “who created God?” suggests theism lazily hand-waves away the problem of creation without much critical thought.
-But in reality, that’s exactly what the person asking the question has done, both by failing to understand the theistic argument, and by ignoring the problem of infinite regress intrinsic to their own position.
+In short, “who created God?” suggests theists lazily hand-wave away the problem of creation without much critical thought, when in reality, that’s exactly what the atheist asking the question has done, both by failing to understand the theistic argument and by ignoring the very problem of infinite regress they’re invoking.

 Euphoric